-These bacon jalapeno poppers are made with just 3 ingredients and insanely easy to make.
-Consider yourself warned, because these are dangerously addicting!
+These addicting bacon jalapeno poppers are made with just 3 ingredients and insanely easy to make.
+Perfect party food in less than 1 hour!

-These bacon wrapped jalapeno poppers are medium spicy, but you can adjust the heat by choosing different flavor of cream cheese and making sure to remove all the seeds and ribs from inside the jalapenos.
+- Jalapeno – Star of the show, you can easily adjust the heat by making sure to remove all the seeds and ribs from the inside.

 Cut jalapeños in half length-wise and remove the seeds and ribs.

-- TIP 2: When you cut the jalapenos, leave the little tails on.
+- When you cut the jalapenos, leave the little tails on.
 Actually split the tail in half, so that both jalapeno halves will have them.
-It not only adds beauty to the poppers, but also very convenient to grab them with. 🙂
+It not only adds beauty to the poppers, but also very convenient to grab them with.

 Fill the jalapeno halves with about 1.5 teaspoons of cream cheese.
-Again, we’re using flavor cream cheese for the filling, instead of plain, so it’s plenty flavorful!
+Again, we’re using flavored cream cheese for the filling, instead of plain, so it’s plenty flavorful!